DeepModelingHackathon/Hackathon2021/README.md

 1.a report detailing the process of the experiment and the analysis results.
 <br>
 <br>
 ### A2.
-Analysis of information quantity and Model compression in DeepMD-kit
+Analysis of information quantity and Model compression in DeePMD-kit

-#### 维度：AI+DeepMD-kit+科研创新
+#### 维度：AI+DeePMD-kit+科研创新

 #### Background&Problem:
 1.***Model compression*** in AI is solution to efficiency and information distillation.

-2.Networks in DeepMD-kit may contain some redundant parameters.
+2.Networks in DeePMD-kit may contain some redundant parameters.

 3.The information quantity contained in different layers is not clearly compared and may be a way to do network pruning.

 #### Goal:
-1.Train the DeepMD-kit **100w steps** on the given system below and freeze the model (feel free to set other parameters in input.json);
+1.Train the DeePMD-kit **100w steps** on the given system below and freeze the model (feel free to set other parameters in input.json);

 2.Make an analysis on the information quantity contained in **different layers**;

 3.Use some strategies to do model compression and make the network smaller and more efficient without losing too much accuracy.

 #### Possible solution:
-1.To get the basic score, you need to have a clear understanding of the overall model structure of DeepMD-kit.
+1.To get the basic score, you need to have a clear understanding of the overall model structure of DeePMD-kit.

 2.You can use mutual information to measure the information quantity contained in different layers;